mveeprojects/springBoot_TFL/README.md

 This project is aimed at pulling data from the Transport For London API, then manipulating it and outputting it according to requests

-So far it retrieves data on the status of all lines from the /status API linked below, maps this to a simple java object of my own and outputs to localhost:8080/ as a list of results in simple JSON.
+So far it retrieves data on the status of all lines from the /status API linked below, maps this to a simple java object of my own then passes this to thymeleaf temlplates accessible via localhost:8080/.

-_localhost:8080/_ - view status of all lines
+To run it as an ordinary Spring Boot app run the main method in the Application.java class and navigate to _http://localhost:8080/_ in your browser.

-_localhost:8080/issues_ - view lines with service issues
+Uses a local Mongo DB with default port (27017) so ensure Mongo is running locally before starting application.

 **TFL APIs**